ContentStudio Review + Tutorial

 Currently, ContentStudio isn't supporting custom link embedding.
 However, you can use a plugin like ThirstyAffiliates to hyperlink keywords automatically.
 (Tip: automatically embed Amazon affiliates links to generate revenue)

-In the fourth step, timings for your campaign.
+In the third and the last step, set up timings for your campaign.
 My recommendation is to make your blog posting natural by diversifying content types (ex: videos, text articles) and topics.
+Hence, share blog posts in a specific topic in certain intervals.

 Select “I'd like to review content before it is published” tickbox if you’d want to review content before publishing.